efeather/basic-react-redux-node/README.md

 -   NodeJs
 -   Typescript
 -   Webpack
--   Jest
+-   Jest @TODO
     -   To test the server
--   Nock
+-   Nock @TODO
     -   Mocking out HTTP requests on the server
 -   Fetch
     -   for requests from client to the server
+-   Mocha
+    -   Unit tests
+-   Chai
+    -   Assert framework for use with mocha

 ## Project Layout

-The project is laid out in 3 main parts
+The project is laid out in 4 main parts

 ### client